eclypse-org/eclypse/docs/source/overview/advanced/emulation/emulation.rst

         .. note::

-            The parameter ``store_step=True`` ensures that whatever is returned by :py:meth:`~eclypse_core.remote.service.service.Service.step` is captured and made available to reporting tools.
+            The parameter ``store_step=True`` ensures that whatever is returned by :py:meth:`~eclypse.remote.service.service.Service.step` is captured and made available to reporting tools.

 Messaging Protocols